GSAPP-CDP/Smorgasbord/src/content/modules/12-rhino-intro/12-3_rhino-3d.md

 ![block edit](images/12-3/block-edit.gif#img-full)
 *Editing a Block*

-Our doors and wide windows are going to be very similar to the window block we just created, so instead of building each of those from scratch, let's re-use some of the work we've already done.
+Our doors and wide windows will to be very similar to the window block we just created, so instead of building each of those from scratch, let's re-use some of the work we've already done.
 Make two copies of your window out in an open area where other geometry won't get in the way, and use the `Explode` command on them. `Explode` turns an instance of a block back into ordinary geometry without affecting the other instances.
 (It can also be used to break an object into its component parts, for instance a box into six planes or a rectangle into four lines.)
 Now we can modify these using `MoveFace` so that one is 0.9m wide, and the other 2.4m.

 ![move face](images/12-3/move-face.gif#img-full)
 *Using MoveFace*